pknell/cloud-formation-daily-test/blog.md

 The creation of these (above) permissions is done for you automatically when you're using the AWS console, but with Terraform it needs to be done explicitly.
-The aws_lambda_permission resource also has an optional qualifier attribute (though I'm not using here) which allows you to specify a particular version of the Lambda function.
+The aws_lambda_permission resource also has an optional qualifier attribute (although I'm not using it here) which allows you to specify a particular version of the Lambda function.

 The last task is to set-up email notification so that someone will be notified whenever the CF stack creation or deletion is unsuccessful.
-The process for doing this is somewhat tedious with the current version of CloudFormation, but AWS has [documented it here](https://aws.amazon.com/premiumsupport/knowledge-center/cloudformation-rollback-email/).
+The process for doing this is somewhat tedious, but AWS has [documented it here](https://aws.amazon.com/premiumsupport/knowledge-center/cloudformation-rollback-email/).

 ## Clean-up